jamescurran/jamescurran.github.io/_posts/2010-06-07-lambda-expressions-as-properties.md

     if (sup is IOffersFreeShipping)
 	 ProcessFreeShipping();

  #3 - One supplier offers 10% off total orders over $100.
 Another offers 15% off individual items over $25.
-And a third offers a $1 shipping surcharge on items over 20 lb.
+And a third charges a $1 shipping surcharge on items over 20 lb.

 Basically,  every supplier offers something different, and each is complex.
 We'd think we'd need derived classes with overridden methods here to keep this object-oriented.
 But that is exactly "the first step to multiple inheritance or an unmaintainable set of interfaces" which Peter was afraid of.

-  *(My laptop has an interesting way of telling me that I haven't saved in a while --- the battery falls out.
+> *(My laptop has an interesting way of telling me that I haven't saved in a while --- the battery falls out.
 I've now - too late -- discovered Windows Live Writer's auto-save feature.
 Now let's see if I can recreate what I just lost......).*

 And besides that, creating a subclass specifically for one instance of a class just feels wrong --- particularly when we would be creating multiple subclass, one for each of several instances.
-But how can be package instances of distinct functionality in individual instances of an object.
+But how can we package instances of distinct functionality in individual instances of an object.

 By using **Lambda Expressions as Properties**.